happybara-io/WorkflowBuddy/README.md

   - You now have the abiltity to use all of the Workflow Buddy Steps for your Workflows now!

 **Go forth and automate!**

 ---

+## FAQ

+### How to get channel ID

+- Navigate to the desired channel in Slack, then click it's name at the top to open `Channel details`.
+- Scroll to the bottom of that modal, and you'll see a copyable channel ID that looks like:

+  `Channel ID: GMZE58GD9`

+---